 Party the Year Away

 What kind of Shenanigans would you like to get up to this year?
 You’ll find no shortage of house parties and club events to attend.
-Usually with NYE people want to go big or go home, which means if you haven’t purchased tickets to one of the big events at venues like Kapital, you better get on it!
+Usually with NYE people want to go big or go home, which means if you haven’t purchased tickets to one of the big events at venues like Bisou and Kapital, you better get on it!
 If you plan on bar hopping with your pals just bear in mind that most places won’t be selling entry at the door and if they are, they will likely be packed if you don’t get there early!
-This year we will be celebrating New Year’s at a very special edition of Fuckin’ Monday at Stella Club!
-Click here to read more about the party!
+Click here to read about more NYE parties in the city!
 Additionally, many Madrileños prefer to keep their parties at home – so if you happen to score an invite to a Spanish house party, you should definitely say si!

 New Year’s Day Lunch